 Here’s what to do if your Mac can’t connect to iCloud

-As Mac users we’ve all come to rely very heavily on iCloud over the last few years.
-Whether it’s to back up a device, use iCloud Photo Library, share videos, or do just about anything in Apple’s apps like Notes, or Calendar, iCloud has become essential.
-So, it’s incredibly frustrating when something goes wrong and you can’t connect to iCloud — it’s happened to us and we feel your pain!
+As Mac users, we’ve all come to rely very heavily on iCloud over the last few years.
+Whether it’s to back up a device, use iCloud Photo Library, share videos, or do just about anything in Apple’s apps like Notes or Calendar, iCloud has become essential.
+So, it’s incredibly frustrating when something goes wrong and you can’t connect to iCloud — it’s happened to us, and we feel your pain!
 Thankfully, most of the time, the problem isn’t serious and can be quickly resolved.
-In this article, we’ll take you step by step through the process dealing with error messages like ‘this Mac can’t connect to iCloud because of a problem with Apple ID‘.
+In this article, we’ll take you step by step through the process of dealing with error messages like ‘this Mac can’t connect to iCloud because of a problem with Apple ID.’

 1. Check your internet connection

 It’s unlikely that you will see the error message ‘this Mac can’t connect to iCloud because of a problem with Apple ID’ because your internet connection is not working properly.
 But if you’re having trouble connecting to iCloud services — say, you can’t download photos in the Photos app — and don’t see that error message, it’s the most likely the cause.
 So, check if you can connect to the internet in a web browser.
 If not, follow the steps in this article to analyze and fix the problem.